From T-O maps to Google Earth

 The result is so clear that it is worth showing here:

 Ptolemy’s longitudes (left figure) and his latitudes (right figure) are set out horizontally; the real latitudes and longitudes are set out vertically.
-It can be seen first that the points are quite well aligned on straight lines (regression coefficient R2 is nearly 0.988) which shows that the mathematical formulation (“y = ax + b”) is correct.
+It can be seen first that the points are quite well aligned on straight lines (correlation coefficient R is 0.994) which shows that the mathematical formulation (“y = ax + b”) is correct.

 The straight line for longitudes shows a larger correction than for the latitudes: